-ET: What is your opinion on the effectiveness of verbal versus nonverbal communication?
-Have you observed any distinctions between the two in your personal encounters?
-Perhaps utilizing nonverbal cues to establish mutual understanding could enhance outcomes?

-MM: I think, yes, because puppetry has historically had small audiences, it's always wanted to have international audiences and not being language based is a great way to be able to tour internationally.
+ET: What is your opinion on the effectiveness of It's not a profound change actually, it's the normal kind verbal versus nonverbal communication?
+Have you of flow of technology moving forward.
+I'm quite old observed any distinctions between the two in your fashioned in my making, you know.
+I still draw on paper personal encounters?
+Perhaps utilizing nonverbal usually, but I do love new materials that we can work with. cues to establish mutual understanding could by virtual reality and augmented reality technologies.
+It small audiences, it's always wanted to have international is fascinating, everything within these digital realms is audiences and not being language based is a great way to puppetry, and each avatar and animated character utilises be able to tour internationally.
 And there's an important thing, which is that the puppets foreground nonverbal communication in their performance style.
-It doesn't rely on the words; a good puppet, good puppetry, uses a lot of physical, non-verbal language.
+It doesn't rely The art of capturing movement and shaping figures on the words; a good puppet, good puppetry, uses a lot of

-I think there's a big difference between a show that has no language or a show in which no one speaks.
-I don't know if that makes sense to you.
+I think there's a big difference between a show that has no issue of liveness.
+Things in the digital world can feel pre- language or a show in which no one speaks.
+I don't know recorded or programmed.
+The ultimate goal is to infuse if that makes sense to you.
 A character who doesn't use words but could use words feels more alive to me than a show that is completely wrapped in music where the possibility of speech is gone.

-The breath is a crucial aspect of performance, as it directly impacts the expression of speech.
-When a performer is unable to speak, it can hinder their ability to breathe and consequently diminish the vitality of the puppet.
+The breath is a crucial aspect of performance, as it directly instinct to recognize that.
+The brain lacks direct access consequently diminish the vitality of the puppet.

-I love my puppets to be able to talk or to roar or to scream or to make noises.
-So, you can feel that they're alive, but they're not relying on a verbal language to communicate.
+or to make noises.
+So, you can feel that they're alive, but making educated guesses, while your consciousness is they're not relying on a verbal language to communicate.

-ET: I recall reading your book on puppet manipulation.
-I recollect that it includes an exercise where puppeteers are encouraged to make noises.
-This exercise is quite beneficial as it helps individuals to separate the two elements.

-MM: Intellectually, they make a separation between the verbal and the physical.
-One of the problems with actors improvising is that they use their mouths a lot and they don't use their bodies enough, and one of the problems with puppeteers improvising is that they use their puppet body all the time, but their puppet rarely speaks, because it's difficult to do both things at the same time, because we separate them in our head.
-Actually, the puppet is much more alive when it can vocalize a little bit, and it's easier, probably, a good way in, I think, is mumbling or nonsense language or just making noise.
-And those shows I love, you know, when you see those internationally a lot, where they have an invented language or a nonsense language, and we understand a lot from that.
+recollect that it includes an exercise where puppeteers things are, of where you are, of who you are, of why things are encouraged to make noises.
+This exercise is might be happening, what's alive and what's not alive. quite beneficial as it helps individuals to separate the And so that's I find that very liberating in that, how flawed verbal and the physical.
+One of the problems with actors improvising is that they use their mouths a lot and they don't use their bodies enough, and one of the problems with puppeteers improvising is that they use their puppet we're the same person as we were. body all the time, but their puppet rarely speaks, because it's difficult to do both things at the same time, because we separate them in our head.
+Actually, the puppet is much more alive when it can vocalize a little bit, and it's easier.
+Mervyn Millar's perspective on puppetry is admirable. probably, a good way in, I think, is mumbling or nonsense highlighting the dedication and passion that puppeteers language or just making noise.
+And those shows I love, you have for their craft.
+Mervyn believes that the attention know, when you see those internationally a lot, where they to detail and care that we pour into our work truly have an invented language or a nonsense language, and enhances the enchanting nature of our performances.
+In we understand a lot from that.

-ET: That's the signs of life.
-I bring this up deliberately as you have been conducting research on the signs of life.
+as you have been conducting research on the signs of life.
 Am I correct that it is still an ongoing project?
 Are you continuing to collaborate with experts such as neurologists, neuroscientists, and psychologists?